 - Preheat oven to 375 F degrees.
-Lightly coat a 13" x 9" (or slightly smaller) casserole dish with non-stick cooking spray.
+Lightly coat a 13- x 9-inch (or slightly smaller) casserole dish with nonstick cooking spray.

-- In a large skillet over medium-high heat, brown ground beef with onion and green bell pepper.
-Cook until beef is no longer pink and then drain off as much grease from the pan as possible.
-Stir in garlic, tomatoes, tomato sauce, corn, olives, salt, chili powder, cumin, crushed red pepper and black pepper and bring to a low boil.
-Reduce heat to medium-low and simmer for 5 minutes.
-Stir in 1 cup shredded cheddar cheese and simmer till melted.
-Transfer to prepared dish.
+- In a large skillet over MEDIUM-HIGH heat, brown the ground beef with the onion and green bell pepper.
+Cook until the beef is no longer pink and then drain off as much grease from the pan as possible.
+Stir in the garlic, tomatoes, tomato sauce, corn, olives, salt, chili powder, cumin, crushed red pepper and black pepper and bring to a low boil.
+Reduce heat to MEDIUM-LOW and simmer for 5 minutes.
+Stir in 1 cup shredded cheddar cheese and simmer until melted.
+Transfer the mixture to the prepared baking dish.

-- In a large saucepan over medium heat, warm milk, 1 tablespoon sugar, 1/2 teaspoon salt and 2 tablespoons butter, until butter has melted.
-Reduce heat to low and stir in cornmeal, a little at a time, stirring vigorously with each addition until smooth and thickened.
-Remove from heat and stir in cheese.
+- In a large saucepan over MEDIUM heat, warm the milk, 1 tablespoon sugar, ½ teaspoon salt and 2 tablespoons butter, until the butter has melted.
+Reduce the heat to LOW and stir in the cornmeal, a little at a time, stirring vigorously with each addition until smooth.
+Continue to stir vigorously for 2 to 3 minutes, or until thickened.
+Remove from the heat and stir in the cheese.
 Slowly drizzle in the beaten eggs, stirring vigorously until combined.
-Pour cornmeal mixture over meat mixture, smoothing out evenly over the surface.

-- Bake at 375 degrees for 30 to 40 minutes until golden brown and bubbly around the edges.
-Remove from oven and allow to cool for 5 to 10 minutes.
+- Bake at 375 degrees F for 30 to 40 minutes until golden brown and bubbly around the edges.
+Remove it from the oven and allow to cool for 5 to 10 minutes.
 Serve with sour cream.